brynndail/Personal-Website/README.md

 # About Me Website

 Welcome to my personal website repository!
-This project is a personal website created from scratch using HTML, CSS, and JavaScript.
+This was one of my first projects and is a personal website created entirely from scratch using HTML, CSS, and JavaScript.
 It includes a homepage, a resume page, a page dedicated to my cat, a contact me page, and a personal interest page.
 The website is designed to showcase my basic skills in web development.

 ## Table of Contents